 FROM NYC

-Ulster County is only 90 minutes from New York City direct buses, nearby Amtrak and MetroNorth train service, and the NYS Thruway, getting here couldn’t be easier.
+Ulster County is only 90 minutes from New York City.
+With direct buses, nearby Amtrak and MetroNorth train service, and the N.Y.S.
+Thruway, getting here couldn’t be easier.

-While Ulster County has been attractive for manufacturers, a hub for small tech and digital media businesses.
-With millions of square feet of both office and industrial space available at a fraction of New York City prices, Ulster’s designers, makers and entrepreneurs have competitive advantag lower overhead.
-Many in the tech industry Ulster for its natural beauty and quality of life.
+While Ulster County has long been attractive for manufacturers, it is now a hub for small tech and digital media businesses too.
+With millions of square feet of both office and industrial space available at a fraction of New York City prices, Ulster County’s designers, makers and entrepreneurs have a significant competitive advantage: lower overhead.
+Many in the tech industry choose Ulster County for its natural beauty and quality of life.
 Only 90 minutes from New York City, Ulster County residents and businesses still benefit from easy access to one of the largest markets—for customers AND for talent—on the planet.

+VIDEO: ADD NEW NICHE MANUFACTURING VIDEO ABOVE DENNIS CROWLEY’S VIDEO

 VIDEO: Living in Ulster County – Dennis Crowley Testimonial

+Profiles

+PHOTO OF FALA DOESN’T APPEAR ON MY SCREEN – SHOULD BE ONE OF FRANK WITH YOUNG PEOPLE

 Fala Technologies

+CONTENT FOR THIS WILL BE FURTHER UPDATED

 Fala Technologies designs and builds innovative components for a variety of high-tech applications, from the electric car to next-generation helicopters.
 Global-scale manufacturers look to Fala for its expertise and demonstrated capability.
 Recently, owner Frank Falatyn has been working with Kingston High School to design programming classes that will train the local workforce for next-generation careers in advanced manufacturing.